Applied Management of Offending Behaviour MSc

 How you'll study

-The course will be delivered through a combination of lectures, seminars, workshops and independent study.
+The course will be delivered online through a combination of lectures, workshops, tutorials and independent study.

 How you'll be assessed